kevinkaske/pooch/README.md

 Then run `composer install`.
 Composer will then install the dependant libraries.

-Now we just need to setup the project.
+Now we need to setup the project.
 Run the following command `php vendor/kevinkaske/pooch/setup.php`.
 Congratulations...
 Your project is now ready to go.

 Everything is ready to go except for the database connection library.
 Since MysqliDb is not avalible for install via composer,